Noobot9k/From-Saturns-rings/README.md

  This project was made in less than 48 hours for the GameMaker's toolkit 2021 game jam using Unity 2021.1.11f1

- A Windows build can be downloaded from the [releases section](https://github.com/Noobot9k/From-Saturns-rings/releases) Play in your web browser or download the Windows build on [Itch](https://pc-hris.itch.io/from-saturns-rings)
+ A Windows build can be downloaded from the [releases section](https://github.com/Noobot9k/From-Saturns-rings/releases) or you can play in your web browser or download the Windows build on [Itch](https://pc-hris.itch.io/from-saturns-rings)

  I experimented with custom shaders that distort the world behind them and creating the feeling of being in outer space at the mercy of the gravity of nearby bodies.